 So, how does the blockchain fit into this picture?

 Many people claim that blockchain could be the future of renewable energy.
 When we hear the word “blockchain” we immediately think of Bitcoin.
 However, BTC is just one of the aspects of blockchain use.
-The focus is on a network which is decentralized and controlled by users themselves, with all transaction data being stored on “nodes” or small computers.
+The focus is on a network that is decentralized and controlled by users themselves, with all transaction data being stored on “nodes” or small computers.
 Blockchain also ensures that the information stored is secured and reliable.

 Bitcoin and Energy Consumption

-Apart from being very handy and covering transmission of data and assets instantly, with no “middle man”, blockchain network also uses some energy to run.
+Apart from being very handy and covering the transmission of data and assets instantly, with no “middle man”, blockchain network also uses some energy to run.
 A lot of energy.
 There are data that suggest that only in March 2018, the Bitcoin network globally used consumed energy which is equivalent to approximately 86.5% of the energy consumption of the Czech Republic.
 The fact is that any Bitcoin transaction uses some 500,000 times more energy than a single Visa transaction, entailing huge carbon emissions.
 However, the alternatives are being developed and some of them are already in use, such as the system called “proof of stake”, which uses significantly lower amounts of energy due to the fact that it does not require that mining, i.e. validating blocks is performed by all the “nodes”.

 Blockchain-Based Energy Supply Vs. Traditional Grid